CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 ## Summary

+### Acknowledgements

+Gratitude go out to the following contributors:

+- @lizmat
+- @leejo

 *[SBOM]: Software Bill of Materials – a standard machine-readable file that describes what an application or a component is made of, license terms and other metadata.